FrankReh/swift-expvar/README.md

 A config file named expvar.json is read when the program begins.
 Details are in [Config](CONFIG.md).

+The app is meant to work with no config file being found, but it's not quite there.
+For now, either run expvar from the directory where expvar.json resides, or move expvar.json to your home or ~/upspin/ directory.
+Look for this to be fixed soon.
+The config file is meant to help tweak the operation but should not be required.

 ## Summary Window

 There is a main window that lists the endpoints found, along with their status and running details.